General information and tips for prospective fellowship applicants

 • Applicants must study in the U.S.

-• up to five award of $5,000
+• up to five awards of $5,000

-Josephine de Kármán Fellowship
+Josephine De Kármán Fellowship

 • For juniors of any national origin pursuing studies in any discipline.
-Special consideration given to qualified applicants in the humanities.
+Special consideration is given to qualified applicants in the humanities.

 • $14,000 fellowship to fund the senior year of undergraduate study in the U.S.